 An appraiser who has held a permanent appraiser's certificate for at least three years is eligible for certification as an advanced appraiser.
-Advanced appraiser certification is achieved by: (1) successfully completing a course of study prescribed by the Board, (2) holding a designation from a recognized professional appraisal organization, or (3) passing an advanced-level examination developed by the Board.
-Courses taken prior to certification, if relevant, will be considered for purposes of determining whether the appraiser has completed the required course of study.
+Advanced appraiser certification is achieved through one of the following methods: (1) successfully completing a course of study prescribed by the Board, (2) holding a qualifying designation from a recognized professional appraisal organization, or (3) passing the advanced-level certification examination.
+An applicant for advanced appraiser's certification must complete form BOE-747-BC, Application for Advanced Appraiser Certification.